maxbates/genetic-constructor/storage-ext/README.md

 * A single, local filesystem can not be shared by multiple systems to provide increased user concurrency, workload segregation, or redundancy.
 * A shared filesystem (i.e. NFS) brings cacheing and locking complexity in order to provide ACID-like storage operations.
-* A filesystem must still be indexed in order to find pieces of data quickly.
+* A filesystem must be indexed in order to find pieces of data quickly.
 This index must be maintained, ideally in a transactional manner, resulting in additional complexity, and often the use of a RDBMS.

 The contents of this directory (`./storage-ext`) provides JSON storage functionality based on a RDBMS (PostgreSQL) as a stateless REST API.
 The RDBMS and provided API layer provide transactional, persisted storage functionality accessible by multiple applications at the same time.
 However, while the storage is transactional, clients may still have to handle write failure when attempting to save data that has been updated by another client.
 In some cases, implicit versioning is provided to make this easier.